Skip to main content

 Walk Theme: Geology, Habitats and Human History of Point Lobos.
 This is an easy walk along the Granite Point Trail around Whalers Cove, and we'll discuss the plant and animal communities, the geology that made Point Lobos possible, and the story of human habitation of Point Lobos.
 Maybe a chemistry lesson, a physics lesson or even a poem.
 But guaranteed to be both informative and fun!!
 Meet in the Whalers Cove parking lot.
 Walk guided by Peter Fletcher.

-— Storytelling walk at Whalers Cabin
+— Plants walk at Whalers Cabin

 — General walk at Information Station